viveksingh1105/line-follower-robot-atmega2560/README.md

 ## Implementation

-The project involved integration of IR sensor detection with microcontroller-based motor actuation using embedded control logic.
+The system used an ATmega2560-based microcontroller platform to process IR sensor signals and generate motor control commands through a motor driver interface.

-Sensor outputs were interpreted by the controller to determine motion direction, and motor commands were issued through a motor driver interface to achieve trajectory tracking.
+The IR sensors detected contrast differences between the path and surrounding surface.
+These signals were interpreted by the controller to determine motion direction, enabling continuous trajectory correction through sensor-feedback-based control logic.

+The implementation followed a typical embedded robotics control workflow consisting of sensing, decision logic execution, and actuator command generation in real time.

 ---